IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-04-24-why-i-chose-jekyll-to-develop-my-website.md

 ---
 layout: post
 title: "Why I chose Jekyll to develop my website"
-excerpt: "Today I'll be sharing why I chose Jekyll to develop my website and it was not trivial for me."
 tags:
   - Frontend
   - Personal
 ---

-## The problem

 Today I'll be sharing why I chose Jekyll to develop my website and why it wasn't trivial for me.